psm9/GoPiSnow/README.md

 The GoPiSnow.py file is a minimally changed version of Snowboy's demo2.py.
 The changes  are:
 1. Import the gopigo module and import sleep from time - (Lines 4 and 5)
 2. Define the variable "models" as a list of .pmdl files, as opposed to having to list them at the command line when running the program.
-(Line 21)
+(Line 21).
+Make sure you include the correct folder/file path
 3. Several new functions defined to control various GoPiGo movements ("lefter", "righter", "dance",etc...)
 (Lines 23-86)
 4. Commands to enable and reset the servo(for a camera) (Lines 93-94)
 5. Adjust Snowboy's sensitivity.
 This part was trial and error to find a number minimize false positives, but also doesn't miss many commands.
 (Line 96)
 6. Redefining "callbacks" as a set listing the new GoPiGo functions, instead of Snowboy's "Ding"/"Dong" commands (Line 98)

-In order for it to work, you'll have to have downloaded extracted all of the Snowboy files.
-Make sure the GoPiSnow.py file is in the same folder as snowboydecoder and snowboy.py
+In order for it to work, you'll have to have downloaded and extracted all of the Snowboy files.
+Make sure the GoPiSnow.py file is in the same folder as snowboydecoder.py and snowboydetect.py.
+Make sure you have the right file paths for the hotword models (the pmdll files).

 That's it.
 Once you have that working, it's pretty easy